jfeng530/nba_backend/README.md

 # Overview
   ### Description
   NBA Showdown is a NBA statistics and simulation web application.
-Utilizing Ruby on Rails, React and React Redux, NBA Showdown dynamically renders and displays data of any player and any team from 1979 to 2019 as well as simulate a game between any two teams.
+Utilizing Ruby on Rails, React, and React Redux, NBA Showdown dynamically renders and displays data of any player and any team from 1979 to 2019 as well as simulates a game between any two teams.

   ### Features
   - Features all teams and players in the NBA from 1979 to 2019